gecko0307/dagon/doc/Conf Files.md

 * `glow.threshold` -
 * `glow.intensity` -
 * `glow.radius` -
 * `hdr.tonemapper` - tonemapping operator used to compress HDR to LDR.
+Default is `"ACES"`.
 Supported options are:
   * `"None"`
   * `"Reinhard"`
   * `"Reinhard2"`